open-robot/open-robot/README.md

 		roslaunch robot_slam gmapping.launch

-3. Start rviz in a remote computer.
+3. (Optional) Start rviz in a remote computer.
 About how to [run ROS across multiple machines.](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)

 ## 2D-Navigation on open-robot